How Does a NAS (Network Access Server) Work?

 How Okta RADIUS Server Agent Can Help

 The rapidly evolving security landscape has rendered servers and networks particularly vulnerable to hackers.
 Due to their sensitive nature and their high level of privileges, server credentials are frequent targets of exploits.
-Even large organisations have dealt with issues like this recently.
+Even large organizations have dealt with issues like this recently.

 To ensure network security, enterprises can leverage the Okta RADIUS Server Agent to support authentication for VPN devices, virtual desktops, and network appliances that don’t support Security Assertion Markup Language (SAML).

 The Okta RADIUS Server Agent installs as a Windows service and uses multi-factor authentication (MFA) to delegate authentication to Okta.
 It defaults to port 1812 and currently supports UDP and the Password Authentication Protocol (PAP).
-In this way, organisations can rest assured that their VPN connections are secure and their data remains protected.
+In this way, organizations can rest assured that their VPN connections are secure and their data remains protected.

 OMG: 2.1 Million People Still Use AOL Dialup.
 (May 2015).
 CNN.